singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Aggregating Data to Balancing Authority.md

 ## Aggregating plant data to balancing authority

-In addition to plant-level data, OGEI includes data aggregated to the balancing authority level.
+In addition to plant-level data, OGE includes data aggregated to the balancing authority level.

 As explained in the [eGRID technical support documentation](https://www.epa.gov/system/files/documents/2022-01/egrid2020_technical_guide.pdf):